Cutthroat Kitchen: Format

 Each episode features four chefs competing in a three-round elimination contest.
 Brown gives each chef $25,000 cash before the first round; for insurance reasons, prop money is used instead of actual currency.
 The chefs each have their own stations to prepare and cook food, and the kitchen includes a wide range of other tools and equipment as well as a pantry stocked with ingredients.

-In each round, the chefs are assigned a dish to create.
+In each round, the chefs are assigned a dish to create and must do so within a set time limit, typically 30 minutes.
 Although most dishes are specific, such as macaroni and cheese, French toast, or fish and chips, Brown occasionally issues a broader challenge such as British pub food or a skillet breakfast.
 Other than in the first season, and a handful of later episodes, the first two rounds typically feature savory dishes and the third features a dessert.
 After the dish is announced, the chefs have one minute to collect all of the ingredients they need from the pantry in one trip, using metal hand-held shopping baskets.
 When the time runs out, Brown shuts the pantry doors and confiscates one ingredient from any chefs who are still inside before letting them leave.